 May events at Hever Castle

-May, the month where the gardens are awoken for summer, the days seem never ending and the temperatures begin to soar.
+May, the month where the gardens are awoken for summer, the days seem never ending and the temperatures begin to soar (hopefully!).
 The gardens spark into life with the most stunning displays of wisteria, azaleas and rhododendrons – it’s most definitely the month to explore the Estate.

-As it’s National Golf Month why not come to the Golf Club for a preview round at a special rate.
-As well as hosting our first ever springtime Wedding Showcase, the Castle and Gardens will be coming to life with our May Day Festival and Edwardian Life event.
-Plus, spaces are selling fast on our sell-out RHS courses that start in September and we’ve introduced a new course in Practical Horticulture.
+As it’s National Golf Month why not come to the Golf Club and discover the wide range of membership options starting from just £44 per month.
+Whilst you are at the Golf Club, explore the new Health & Wellbeing Centre which has a studio and 5 treatment rooms.
+As well as hosting our first ever dine and stay with Lord Astor, the Castle and Gardens will be coming to life with an Edwardian Life event and Father’s Day weekend.
+Plus, spaces are selling fast on our sell-out RHS courses that start in September.

 Find out what’s on in May at Hever Castle: